AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/debugging.md

 ## Time savers

-Apart from the troubleshooting techniques, there are a couple of general rules to save time during debugging.
+Apart from the troubleshooting techniques, this section provides some general rules that can help save time during debugging.

 ### Limit data